wlsf82/protractor-helper/README.md

 ### `tapWhenTappable`

-This method performs a tap action on a clickable/tappable HTML element as soon is it is clickable/tappable.
+This method performs a tap action on a clickable/tappable HTML element as soon as it is clickable/tappable.
 This method is used when performing web mobile testing in mobile emulators, for example.
 [Example](docs/EXAMPLES.md#tapwhentappable)

 ### `waitForTextToBePresentInElement`